Skip to main content

 6. mcp: depends on db; its build also produces the stdio bins.

-7. apps/webapps/cli: the web app directly depends on 23 of the @clawboo/* runtime packages (boo-avatar reaches it transitively via ui, so all 24 are consumed); the CLI’s only @clawboo/* dependency is config.
+7. apps/webapps/cli: the web app directly depends on 28 of the @clawboo/* runtime packages (boo-avatar reaches it transitively via ui, so all 29 are consumed); the CLI’s only @clawboo/* code edges are config and process-lookup.

 What publishes

 Run pnpm build and you produce dist/ for every package.
 But npm publish only ships clawboo, the CLI.
 Every @clawboo/* package carries private: true, so a pnpm publish (or Changesets publish) skips it.
 The CLI ships as a self-contained bundle.
 The web server’s tsup config (tsup.server.config.ts) marks the whole @clawboo/* scope noExternal, so dist/server.js inlines every workspace library it uses, db, mcp, governance, the adapters, and the rest, into one file. assemble-cli.sh then copies that server.js, the Vite ui/, and the four bundled MCP stdio bins into apps/cli/dist/.
 The published CLI tarball’s files array is just dist, so the npm package is exactly: the CLI entrypoint, the inlined server bundle, the SPA assets, and the MCP bins.
-This is why the CLI’s package.json lists only @clawboo/config (and the @clawboo/tsconfig devDependency) as a workspace dependency.
+This is why the CLI’s package.json carries only two workspace code dependencies, @clawboo/config and @clawboo/process-lookup (the shared cross-platform port → PID lookup behind clawboo stop/restart), plus the @clawboo/tsconfig config root; all three sit in devDependencies, because tsup inlines anything not listed in dependencies into the shipped bundle.
 Everything else reaches the published package already bundled into server.js, not as a separate npm install.

 A few runtime deps stay external in the server bundle and must be present in the CLI’s own dependencies: better-sqlite3, ws, pino, and pino-pretty (native or stream-y modules tsup shouldn’t inline), plus the lazily-imported @opentelemetry/*.
 The provider SDKs @anthropic-ai/sdk + openai and the scheduler’s croner, by contrast, are bundled (noExternal) so a clean npx clawboo install runs the native runtime and Routines with no extra node_modules.